Monastery of Saint Macarius the Great: Ancient history

+Macarius.
+This was necessitated by the previous church being renamed in honor of Saint Benjamin.
+In 1069 AD (955 years ago), the Berber Luwata tribe raided the monastery and other Wadi El-Natrun monasteries despite their fortified walls.
+However, unlike previous raids, the Berbers did not inflict damage on the structures.

+In 1172 AD (852 years ago), Pope Mark III undertook the restoration of the monastery's outer walls.

+In 1264 AD (760 years ago), Sultan Al-Zahir Baybars visited the monastery.
+Similarly, Pope Benjamin II visited in 1330 AD (694 years ago) en route to the Monastery of Saint Bishoy to oversee repairs following termite damage to its wooden structures.

+Around 1413 AD (611 years ago), the relics of Saint John the Short were transferred to the Monastery of Saint Macarius after his original monastery's roof collapsed due to termite damage.

+The monastic life in Wadi El-Natrun gradually declined in the following centuries.
+Restoration efforts for the Monastery of Saint Macarius began in 1929 AD (95 years ago), marking the start of a revival in the region.

 Modern history

 In 1969, the monastery entered an era of restoration, both spiritually and architecturally, with the arrival of twelve monks under the spiritual leadership of Father Matta El Meskeen.
 These monks had spent the previous ten years living together entirely isolated from the world, in the desert caves of Wadi El Rayyan, about 50 km south of Fayoum.

 Pope Cyril VI ordered this group of monks to leave Wadi El Rayyan and go to the Monastery of Saint Macarius the Great to restore it.
 At that time only six aged monks were living in the monastery, and its historic buildings were on the verge of collapsing.
 The new monks were received by the abbot of the monastery, Bishop Michael, Metropolitan of Assiut.

 Under Pope Shenouda III, who was himself busily engaged in restoring the Monastery of Saint Pishoy and the Paromeos Monastery, and after fourteen years of constant activity both in reconstruction and spiritual renewal, the monastic community in the Monastery of Saint Macarius numbers about one hundred monks.

 The Monastery of Saint Macarius maintains spiritual, academic and fraternal links with several monasteries abroad, including the monastery of Chevetogne in Belgium, Solesmes Abbey and the Monastery of the Transfiguration in France, Bose Monastic Community in Italy, Deir El Harf in Lebanon, and the Convent of the Incarnation in England.

 The Monastery of Saint Macarius the Great contains the relics of many saints, such as the Forty-Nine Martyrs of Scetis.